 How do they work?

-- The Authority would be noted on the systems that we use, so there is a record of the Authority in place.
+- The authority would be noted on the systems that we use, so there is a record of the authority in place.
 When that person phones we will then know that they have permission to discuss your affairs and we can talk openly with them, answering any questions they may have.

-If the third party is a professional adviser, such as an accountant, any letters or queries would be directed to the accountant instead of you, and the accountant would get a copy of any assessments issued.
+If the third party is a professional advisor, such as an accountant, any letters or queries would be directed to the accountant instead of you, and the accountant would get a copy of any assessments issued.
 The actual assessment would still be sent to you, so you will still know what you need to pay.

-If the Authority is not for a professional advisor, you have the option on the Form of Authority to request that the third party be sent all correspondence issued, on your behalf, in which case all assessments, reminders, letters etc would be sent in your name, but to the third party and not to you.
+If the authority is not for a professional advisor, you have the option on the form of authority to request that the third party be sent all correspondence issued, on your behalf, in which case all assessments, reminders, letters etc would be sent in your name, but to the third party and not to you.

-A Form of Authority allows the third party to submit your tax returns on your behalf, although it is still your responsibility to ensure that the form is correct and submitted by the due date.
+A form of authority allows the third party to submit your tax returns on your behalf, although it is still your responsibility to ensure that the form is correct and submitted by the due date.
 If your tax return is submitted late, you will still be liable to pay any late filing penalties imposed.

-Who can be given Authority to deal?
+Who can be given authority to deal with the Revenue Service?

-Are there any circumstances where you don't need a Form of Authority?
+Are there any circumstances where you don't need a form of authority?

-- If there is a power of attorney or guardianship order in place then the Revenue Service can discuss the affairs of the customer with that person or guardian, without a Form of Authority.
+- If there is a power of attorney or guardianship order in place then the Revenue Service can discuss the affairs of the customer with that person or guardian, without a form of authority.
 We would need to see the relevant court document as evidence of the power of attorney or guardianship order.
-In the case of a guardianship order then it has been determined that the individual customer is not capable of dealing with their own affairs, and as such they would be unable to sign the Authority.
+In the case of a guardianship order then it has been determined that the individual customer is not capable of dealing with their own affairs, and as such they would be unable to sign the authority.

-How long does a Form of Authority last?
+How long does a form of authority last?

-What happens to an Authority when someone dies?
+What happens to an authority when someone dies?

-- The Authority would end on death.
+- The authority would end on death.
 It would then be for the personal representative of the estate to deal with the tax and contribution affairs of the customer to the date of death, and with their estate.
-They need to submit a further Form of Authority if they wish to appoint someone to deal with the estate on their behalf.
+They need to submit a further form of authority if they wish to appoint someone to deal with the estate on their behalf.

 Do you accept a verbal authority?

 - We may accept a verbal authority from you, during a telephone call, to discuss your affairs with an alternative caller, at that time.
 However, that authority would only last for the duration of that telephone call.
-If you wish for that person to deal with your ongoing affairs, then we must have the Authority in writing.
+If you wish for that person to deal with your ongoing affairs, then we must have the authority in writing.

-How is an Authority cancelled?
+How is an authority cancelled?